FSC 432: Petroleum Processing

 Dr. Semih Eser, Professor of Energy and Geo-Environmental Engineering, College of Earth and Mineral Sciences

-Email: Please contact your instructor only through the course email system in Canvas (see the Inbox on the left bar).
-The instructor may not receive emails sent from other email systems because of spam protection.
-NOTE: I will read and respond to email and discussion forums at least once per day during the workweek (Monday through Friday).
+Email: Please contact me only through the course email system in Canvas -see the Inbox on the left bar - to make sure my timely receipt of your message.
+NOTE: I will read and respond to Canvas email and discussion forums at least once per day during the workweek (Monday through Friday).
 You may see me online occasionally on the weekends, but please don't count on it!

 Description: A study of physical and chemical processes to convert crude oil into desired products with an outlook from present to future.